-In this guide, we examine whether recycling might be good or bad for the environment.
+In the guide below, we discuss whether recycling is good or bad specifically for the environment.

 Summary – Is Recycling Good Or Bad For The Environment?

 Is Recycling Good Or Bad?

 Whether or not recycling is good or bad for the environment might depend on variables such as the type of waste being recycled, the type of recycling, and also what environmental indicator is being measured (e.g. pollution, emissions, resource use and so on).